coinkite/coinkite-tap-proto/README.md

 the card will require the 6-digit numeric code from the back of the code (called CVC or "spend code", or "Starting PIN Code" on TAPSIGNER).
 You can provide this on the command line, or omit it.
-When required, you will be prompted for the CVC.
-Some commands will display what information they can without the CVC, then to see more, add the code on the command line.
+When required, you will be prompted for the CVC if it wasn't on the commnad line.
+Some commands will display what information they can without the CVC.
+In those cases, to see more detail, add the CVC on the command line.

 ## Most Useful Commands